 Have an excuse for why you need to get going

 Another handy tool for keeping a conversation short is to have a reason for why you can't talk long.
 You can use this approach to complement the one above.
-It also helps you escape if the other person seems to want to talk longer than you'd like.
+It also helps you escape if they seem to want to talk longer than you'd like.
 Some examples:

 - If you find yourself talking to someone at the grocery store, tell them you've got to quickly get your shopping done before beginning your afternoon plans.

-- If you're in the deserted computer lab and a classmate you only sort of know walks in, say hi, then tell them you've got to get your assignment done as soon as possible.
+- If you're in a quiet university lab and a classmate you only sort of know walks in, say hi, then tell them you've got to get your assignment done as soon as possible.

 - If you run into someone at the mall, and you're in a rush to meet a friend, let them know.

-- If you bump into someone in your building's cafeteria, say you're taking a quick lunch and have to rush back to your desk.
+- If you bump into a co-worker in the break room, say you're taking a quick lunch and have to rush back to your desk.

 - If you see someone on the street, say you've got somewhere to be and are already running late.

-- If you're talking to an old co-worker in a nightclub, tell them you have to get back to your friends.
+- If you're talking to an old classmate in a nightclub, tell them you have to get back to your friends.

-Like with the last point, as long you're friendly during the short time you are talking to the person, you'll usually have no problem being able to rush off after chatting with them after a minute or so.
+Like with the last point, as long you're friendly during the short time you are talking to them, you'll usually have no problem being able to rush off after chatting for a minute or so.

-If you do have to make small talk with the person then do it cheerfully
+If you do have to make small talk with them then do it cheerfully

-Ideally you can avoid having to make awkward small talk with most of the acquaintances you run into.
+Ideally you can avoid having to make awkward small talk with most of the distant acquaintances you run into.
 You won't always be able to make a clean getaway though.
-Sometimes you'll be physically trapped with them, like in a checkout line, at a bus stop, or in an elevator.
+Sometimes you'll be physically trapped with them, like in a long line or at a bus stop.
 Or you may run into someone who's still an acquaintance, but you know them enough that it wouldn't feel right to make the interaction overly short.

-In these situations you'll have to have a conversation, that will probably have to last a few minutes before you can gracefully end it.
-The problem is that since you don't have much to say to them that conversation will likely consist of uninspired, rote questions such as: "So.... what have you been up?", "Uh... that's cool... so...uh... where are you working now?", and "Oh, okay... so...how's the family?"
+In these settings you'll have to have a conversation, that will probably have to last a few minutes before you can gracefully end it.
+The problem is that since you don't have much to say to them that exchange will likely consist of uninspired, rote questions such as: "So.... what have you been up?", "Uh... that's neat... so...uh... where are you working now?", and "Oh, okay... so...how's the family?"
 It can be pretty painful.
 You may feel on the spot, or like you don't know what to say.

 Don't be overly fake or smooth as you apply these ideas

-I just described some standard strategies for getting through a social situation most of us find at least a bit uncomfortable.
+I just described some standard strategies for getting through a scenario most of us find at least a tad unpleasant.
 Some people are a little too smooth about using these approaches and can come off as fake and insincere, or in a little too much of a rush to shoo the other person along.
 If you'd rather not talk to someone too much then it's one thing to say hello in a personable way, then tell them you're in a rush and will see them later.
 It's another to go over the top and be a little too cheery; "Ohhhhh, hey!
-Karen!
+Amber!
 It's sooooo great to see you!
 How are you?!??
 Listen, I've got to meet my mom for lunch in five minutes, but we should totally hang out some time.
 Text me!!!
 Okay, bye!"
-Most people can see right through that kind of exaggerated behavior and will feel insulted.
+Most people can see right through that kind of exaggerated act and will feel insulted.